vishvAsa/AgamaH_vaiShNavaH/gauDIyaH/paramparA/influences.md

 Gopāla Bhaṭṭa was the designated smṛty-ācārya (and famous as such) and the link to the ancient Southern traditions.

 #### हरि-भक्ति-विलासः
 *Hari-bhakti-vilāsa* (aka vaiṣṇava-smṛti) was edited by gopAla-bhaTTa, based on a compilation by sanAtana-gosvAmI (chaitanya supposedly ordered him to do it initially as per chaitanya charitAmRta; jIva also mentions his contribution).

+The fact that sanAtana did not polish and complete HBV indicates that he was not emotionally invested in that goal.
+It had to wait for gopAla-bhaTTa.

 > Śrīla Bhaktisiddhānta Sarasvatī Ṭhākura writes,
 > The *Hari-bhakti-vilāsa* was originally compiled by Śrīla Sanātana Gosvāmī.
 Later, Gopāla Bhaṭṭa Gosvāmī produced a shortened version of it and added the *Dig-darśinī-ṭīkā.*